-Source: Seahawks are making a serious push at acquiring Jadeveon Clowney
+Source: Seahawks, Texans ‘close’ to completing deal for Jadeveon Clowney

 Houston, meanwhile, has reached a stalemate with Clowney, who has not signed his tag or reported, and in the last week has begun to explore trade options.

-Miami was thought an initial favorite to land Clowney but Clowney reportedly does not want to go there — he essentially has veto power since he cannot be traded until he signs his tag.
+Miami was thought an initial favorite to land Clowney but Clowney reportedly does not want to go there — he essentially has veto power because he cannot be traded until he signs his tag The NFL Network reported Clowney will sign the tender if a trade with Seattle is completed.

 It was reported earlier in the week that Clowney preferred to play for either Seattle or the Eagles, of teams that were possible suitors.